reduxjs/reselect/README.md

   (value1, value2) => value1 + value2
 );

-// A selector is also passed props const selectorWithProps = createSelector( state => state.values.value1, state => state.values.value2,
+// A selector is also passed props as the last parameter into the resultFunc const selectorWithProps = createSelector( state => state.values.value1, state => state.values.value2,